-In todays tutorial we're going to briefly go over what glassmorphism is, and create a design using it in Figma.
+In todays post, we're going to briefly go over what glassmorphism is - and learn how to replicate the effect in Figma!

-The design trend for 2020 was Neumorphism... which had some rather obvious issues.
+The design trend for 2020 was Neumorphism - which had some rather obvious issues relating to accessibility and contrast.

-People started to use this with a lot of things, which were driving people a little bonkers.
+Developers started to use this with a lot of things, which was driving people a little bonkers.

-I'm not bashing neumorphism, I myself like the idea of it somewhat, but there are of course accessibility issues for people who have eyeshight issues, which I'm not fond of to say the least.
+Now, I'm not bashing neumorphism whatsoever.
+In fact, I myself like the idea of it somewhat.
+However, there are of course accessibility issues for people who have eyesight issues, causing the shadow-based contrast system to make the interface inaccessible for them to use.

 So, let's hop into Figma and create a new file.